-The whole purpose here is to encourage an eating pattern that includes all the whole, locally sourced unprocessed food items.
+The purpose here is to encourage an eating pattern that includes all whole, locally sourced, unprocessed food items.

-So, now we know how those Spaniards and Greeks have managed to maintain that incredible physique and shape, isn’t it?
+So, now we know how those Spaniards and Greeks have managed to maintain that incredible physique and shape.

-There isn’t any major difference between the Paleo diet and the Mediterranean diet.
-Right like its counterpart, this diet plan also focuses on eliminating any kind of processed food from your diet.
+There isn’t any significant difference between the Paleo diet and the Mediterranean diet.
+Right like its counterpart, this diet plan also focuses on eliminating any processed food from your diet.

-The diet is also majorly based on the rules and principles of the Paleolithic era when our ancestors used to feed themselves with all the plant and animal-based food options.
+The diet is also based on the rules and principles of the Paleolithic era when our ancestors fed themselves with all the plant and animal-based food options.

 There were no farms and factories in that era, and humans used to hunt and fish to source their daily dietary requirements.

 The message is loud and clear- we are not supposed to eat what our ancestors didn’t.
-So, do include heaps of meats, fish, raw fruits, and vegetables in your diet.
+So, include many meats, fish, raw fruits, and vegetables in your diet.